-Here’s an example with a template that places a Call to action at the finishing point of this pattern.
+Here’s an example with a template that places a call to action at the finishing point of this pattern.

 Remember that these patterns are not carved in stone.
 Readers can start from a specific pattern and change to another while going through the emails.
 Businesses also need to keep the mobile effect in mind.
-Some reading patterns that were quite common on desktops might be rare on mobile phones.
+Some reading patterns that are quite common on desktops might be rare on mobile phones.

 Still, keeping these patterns in mind will help you create a template that has the best chances of conveying your message.

 You can also use our Drag and Drop Email builder to create a layout according to different patterns and see which one gets the most clicks or conversions.